Sharing Soil Observation Data using tabular formats

 Column metadata as CSVW

-The W3C standard CSV on the Web enables interoperability of data via a sidecar file which is stored along side your tabular CSV.
+The W3C standard CSV on the Web enables interoperability of data via a sidecar file which is stored alongside your tabular data.
 The csv-metadata file is a JSON encoded file which contains annotations for each of the columns in the dataset.
 For each column you can indicate the property which the column represents, the unit of measure used to express the value and relevant other metadata.
 Dedicated parsers are able to parse an annotated CSV.
 The CSV itself will not change, so in theory anyone can annotate an existing CSV to make it interoperable.

 Workflow